PSPDFKit for Web (both the server-backed and standalone deployment options*) supports all commonly used browsers in

 - Microsoft Internet Explorer 11

 * Standalone deployment renders PDF documents in the client browser, so rendering performance will depend on the host machine.

 The only browser vendor currently supporting an LTS (Long Term Service) / ESR (Extended Support Release) version is Mozilla Firefox.
 See Firefox Extended Support Release for details.

-All browsers without a long-term service release require regular updates to new versions to fix security vulnerabilities.
+All browsers without an LTSR (Long Term Service Release) require regular updates to new versions to fix security vulnerabilities.

 Note that some LTS versions of Windows 10 ship without Microsoft Edge.
-We still support Microsoft Internet Explorer 11 for such systems, along with older Windows variants.
+We still support Microsoft Internet Explorer 11 for such systems.

 - Chrome on Android

 - Safari on iOS

 As all of these browsers auto update, we test with the latest stable release.
 PSPDFKit for Web generally still works, even if you’re a few versions behind, as we are careful in adopting the latest web features for essential functionality and use polyfills for missing functionality.

 PSPDFKit for Web includes the following polyfills to enable next-generation features on our target platforms: